BrianCechmanek/disco-spot/README.md

 ## Requirements.lock

 Conda, turns out, sorta sucks for requirements files.
 Or I just don't know how to use it.
 Or both.
 So I just manually make a `requirements.lock` file and commit that.
 Update it manually if you change any packages.
+Use pip, and `--format` to ignore builds issues.

-`conda list -e > requirements.lock`
+`python -m pip list --format=freeze > requirements.lock`

 ## Running